The Constitution of the Saybrook College Council

 A. Composition - The Executive Committee of the SCC shall be composed of the President, Vice President, Treasurer, and Secretary.
 All positions will be elected once yearly at the third meeting in the Spring semester.

 B. The Executive Committee shall determine the agenda and policy of the SCC and work to ensure a properly functioning body.

-C. The Executive Committee shall assist the Master in finding a new webmaster for the Saybrook website whenever the position is vacated.
+C. The Executive Committee shall assist the Head of College in finding a new webHead of College for the Saybrook website whenever the position is vacated.

 Article IV: Duties

 A. President - The President shall be a rising senior when elected.
 S/he will be the Chief Executive Officer of the SCC.
 The President’s duties shall include but not be limited to the following:

 - Act as official representative of the SCC to any outside organizations.

 - Carry out mandates, policies, and directives of the Executive Committee.

 - Preside over all meetings of the SCC.

 Work with the Head of College and Head of College’s Office to coordinate an agenda and activities.